gargl791/COSC349-A2/README.md

 We are developing a versatile, and user-friendly to-do list web application named To-doey.
 This application operates on three foundational Docker containers, each handling a specific task.
 The frontend container enables users to interact with the application, using React + Vite, such as creating to-do tasks.
 The backend container, built with Node.js and Express.js, manages the REST API.
 Lastly, the PostgreSQL database container stores user information and task data in a structured schema.

+### Application Architecture
+The application is structured:

+* Frontend: Uses React + Vite to display the user interface of Todoey
+* Backend: Uses Node.js and Express.js for the API calls.
+* RDS Database: Stores user, task data in a structured schema.
+* SNS Service: Emails the user during account creation, and when a task is created.

 Required Dependencies:

 - Vagrant